altruios/namshubettulpa/public/namshubettuple/interludes-2.md

-~From a direction he could see all points in the link at once.~ ~Among the infinitely dimensional plane he saw a spot He identified as Al-tok~ ~A dark growing withering fractal oil in the link.~
-"I saw how Alice made the serum"
+~From a direction he could see all points in the link at once.~ ~Among the infinitely dimensional plane he saw a spot He identified as Al-tok~ ~A dark growing withering fractal oil in the link.~ "NULL::I saw how Alice made the serum.
-~The creature said.~
-"I understand it - it forced a human to have thoughts it couldn't otherwise have.
+I understand it - it forced a human to have thoughts it couldn't otherwise have.
 Thoughts that have invited...
 that."
-~Robert knew the sound of perfect disgust then.~
-"You shall create a serum to force this intruder to remove itself from my food."
+~Robert knew the sound of perfect disgust then.~ "NULL::You shall create a serum to force this intruder to remove itself from my food."
 *Robert shook his head.*
-"You want my sister, she was -"
+"RG::You want my sister, she was -"
-"And we have her."
+"NULL::And we have her."
 ~A divide opened in the creature~
 ~A fleshy chasm - ending at the mouth attached to the tongue he was on~ *Robert was yanked across the creatures landscape.*